 3.1.2.
-Risks related to the unsuccessful marketing of the Group's products or technology

-As at the date of approval of the Universal Registration Document, Artus, Kalios, Epygon and the Kardiozis technology have not received any authorisation, certification or, as the case may be, have not been subject to any registration with regards to their marketing or, as the case may be, their licensing to a third party.
-If the Group, or a third party to which the Group has granted a license for the Kardiozis technology, succeeds in obtaining a marketing authorisation, certification or registration, the Artus, Kalios, Epygon medical devices or those based on the Kardiozis technology could, however, fail to obtain the support of the medical community, healthcare prescribers and third-party payers.
+Risks related to the unsuccessful marketing of the Group's products or technology a third party.
+If the Group, or a third party to which the Group has granted a licence for the Kardiozis technology, succeeds in obtaining a marketing authorisation, certification or registration, the Artus, Kalios, Epygon medical devices or those based on the Kardiozis technology could, however, fail to obtain the support of the medical community, healthcare prescribers and third-party payers.